xjphongx/Maze-Project/README.md

 ### Setup and Installation

 Download and unzip zip file.
-When unzipped change file types of p5.js.txt and maze.js.txt

 ### Sample Invocation